Untitled Header Image

 Academic Expectations & Probation

-If a student’s average quarterly grade falls below 70% and the teacher feels that help is needed, PATH Leadership will schedule a meeting in which the student, parents, and PATH Leadership will be present.
-Teachers can choose to attend.
+If a student's average quarterly grade falls below 70%, the teacher will notify the parents.
+If the grade doesn't improve, PATH Leadership will schedule a meeting in which the student, parents, and PATH Leadership will be present.
+Teachers may choose to attend.

 All parties will discuss the probationary period and create an Academic Achievement Plan to try and help the student succeed.